The Mathematical Symbol "Neither Greater-Than nor Equal To (≱)"

 Understanding ≱

-The ≱ symbol is an inequality operator used to denote that one value is neither greater than nor equal to another.
+The ≱ symbol is an inequality operator used to show that one value is neither greater than nor equal to another.
 In simple terms, it indicates that the value on the left is strictly less than the value on the right.
 This is the opposite of the "greater-than or equal to" operator.

 Example 1: Basic Inequality